 P: Passport stamps – how many and where from?

 Most of my travels have been within the Schengen zone in Europe.
 There are no border checks here so I have traveled around on the basis of my Polish(current) and Finnish (past) visas.
-I do have exit stamps from Lithuania, Netherlands, Germany etc. Besides that, Cyprus, Croatia, Bosnia & Herzegovina, Montenegro, Turkey, China, Philippines, Japan, Sri Lanka, Malaysia, Singapore, Georgia, Qatar.
+I do have exit stamps from Lithuania, Netherlands, Germany etc. Besides that, Cyprus, Croatia, Bosnia & Herzegovina, India, Montenegro, Turkey, China, Philippines, Japan, Sri Lanka, Malaysia, Singapore, Georgia, Qatar.

 Q: Quirkiest attraction you’ve visited and where